 Again, I agree that those trials were necessary before the vaccines went to market.
 I don’t blindly support vaccines.
 Rather, I base my views on the evidence, and the evidence shows that these vaccines are safe and will save countless lives.
 Is it possible that scientists are wrong about these vaccines?
 Yes, but based on all the available evidence, it’s not likely.
 Nevertheless, many insist that because it is possible that we have missed something, we shouldn’t vaccinate and should instead apply “caution.”
 As I’ve been trying to explain throughout this post, that sets up a false dichotomy, because not vaccinating has substantially more risks than vaccinating.

 Let’s just compare the two for a minute.
 The vaccines have passed large, well-conducted trials.
 Further, they are based on technologies that have been being researched for many years, and many of their components are the same as other vaccines that have passed numerous, repeated tests.
 All of this gives us very good reason to think that they are safe, and the probability that they are actually dangerous and we just haven’t found out yet is extremely low.
 In contrast, we know that COVID is highly contagious and highly deadly.
-Total global deaths are over 2.5 million, and in the USA for 2021, COVID is currently the leading cause of death by a longshot.
+Total global deaths are over 2.5 million, and in the USA, COVID is currently one of the leading causes of death (it spiked all the way to the number 1 spot during the large outbreak at the beginning of 2021).
 So, the known risk from not taking the vaccine is extremely high (see notes at the end before responding with the inane “it *only* kills 1 in 100” or “it only kills the elderly” arguments).

 Further, if we want to go down this road of fearing unknown long-term complications, unlike the vaccine, there is very good reason to think that COVID will cause long-term problems.
 There is growing evidence that many patients have complications long after being infected (though the disease is recent enough that the data are still being collected and a clear picture hasn’t emerged yet), and given the damage that COVID is known to cause to the heart, lungs, and other organs, and our knowledge of other diseases, it is very reasonable to think that there might be long-term problems (Mitrani et al. 2020; Fraser 2020).